Small Print, Big Responsibility

 - Dates on a visible and indelible part of the food packaging .

-- When packaging is changed, the coding information must be updated and not confused with older products.
+- When packaging changes, the coding information must be updated to avoid confusion with older products.

-- Incorrect date coding is considered “misleading labeling” and is subject to serious criminal penalties.
+- Incorrect date codingis considered "misleading labeling" and is subject to serious penalties.

-The Electrojet difference: Electrojet inkjet systems automatically renew the production date and do not allow past date printing thanks to the “date control algorithm”.
+The Electrojet difference: Electrojet inkjet systems automatically update the production date and, thanks to their "date verification algorithm," prevent outdated printing.

 Coding Requirements for Medicines and Medical Products

-In the healthcare sector, date coding drug recall processes .
-The Turkish Pharmaceuticals and Medical Devices Agency (TİTCK) mandates the printing of barcodes, lot numbers, and expiration dates
+In the healthcare sector, date coding forms the basis of drug recall processes .
+The Turkish Medicines and Medical Devices Agency (TİTCK) mandates the printing of barcode, lot number, and expiration date information on all pharmaceuticals and medical products

 Application Details